awsdocs/amazon-rds-user-guide/doc_source/CHAP_Troubleshooting.md

 ## Amazon RDS insufficient DB instance capacity<a name="CHAP_Troubleshooting.Capacity"></a>

-The `InsufficientDBInstanceCapacity` error can be returned when you try to create, start, or modify a DB instance, or when you try to restore a DB instance from a DB snapshot\.
+The `InsufficientDBInstanceCapacity` error can be returned when you try to create, start, or modify a DB instance\.
+It can also be returned when you try to restore a DB instance from a DB snapshot\.
 When this error is returned, a common cause is that the specific DB instance class isn't available in the requested Availability Zone\.
 You can try one of the following to solve the problem:
 + Retry the request with a different DB instance class\.
 + Retry the request with a different Availability Zone\.
 + Retry the request without specifying an explicit Availability Zone\.